Car Leasing FAQs

 Can you get car insurance if you’re not the registered owner?

 This is essentially how insuring a lease car works.
 When you are looking for a car insurance quote on a lease car one question from the car insurer will ask if you are the registered keeper and legal owner.
 At this point you would click ‘no’ and fill in further details about the company you are leasing from.

 Can you lease a second car?

-You can lease as many cars as you can afford!
+Yes you can lease multiple vehicles, providing you pass the relevant credit and affordability checks.
 Please be aware that this might severely impact your credit rating and ensure that you can afford the monthly repayments on leasing more than one car before enquiring.